What To Look for When Buying the Best Scooter for a 7 or 8 Year Old?

 A Great 2 Wheel Kick Scooter - Micro Sprite

-I am a fan of the Micro Sprite scooters as they are well made.
-They feature has 100mm PU, 87A wheels and ABEC 5 bearings.
+I am a fan of the Micro Sprite scooters as like all scooters in the micro family, they are of outstanding quality.
+The Sprite features 100mm PU, 87A wheels and ABEC 5 bearings.
 It has a strong aluminium frame but is super lightweight for a scooter so makes it easier for kids to control and easier for parents to carry / transport if needed.

-It folds which makes it great for putting in the car, storing or carrying if the need arises.
+Foldable - Simple to fold - makes it a breeze for transporting in the car, storing or carrying if the need arises.

 Not sure whether to go for the JD Bug original street scooter or the Micro sprite.
 Compare the JD Bug vs Micro Sprite to help you make up your mind.